boardwalk/erltest/README.md

 # erltest

 Erlang example application.
-I created this for myself to understand how an Erlang application goes without Elixir's Mix doing everything for you.
+I created this for myself to understand how an Erlang application goes together without Elixir's Mix doing everything for me.

 ## Directory structure